 ACTION: USACE has the ability to examine and consider factors beyond the benefit to cost ratio when making planning decisions.

-- Support for WIFIA: Partners supported the Water Infrastructure Finance and Innovation Act (WIFIA) loan program, and the need for this type of Federal assistance.
+- Support for WIFIA: Partners support the Water Infrastructure Finance and Innovation Act (WIFIA) loan program, and the need for this type of Federal assistance.

 ACTION: USACE is working with the Administration and Congress to further develop the Corps Water Infrastructure Financing Program (CWIFP) authorized by WIFIA.
 More information on the program can be found here.

 - P3 Pilot Program: There is support for the use of the Public Private Partnership (P3) pilot program for disaster/supplemental projects and incentivizing investment through these proposals.

 Objective 3: Improve Permitting and Regulation Reform

-- Coordination with Partners: Improve coordination with Tribes and states regarding decisions that will impact them and their programs.
+- Coordination with Partners: Improve coordination with Tribes and States regarding decisions that will impact them and their programs.
 Consultation with Tribes should happen early and often.
 Developing new distribution tools/methods and improving USACE websites were suggested as ways to improve communication with partners.

-ACTION: USACE jointly with EPA conducted several outreach events and State/Tribal meetings associated with the Waters of the US rule making efforts.
+ACTION: USACE has conducted several outreach events and State/Tribal meetings associated with the Waters of the U.S. and other rule making efforts.
 Several other initiatives will undergo Office of Management and Budget Office of Information and Regulatory Affairs review which includes coordination with States/Tribes and agencies.
 USACE will continue to explore coordination opportunities as appropriate.

-ACTION: USACE is working to ensure that changes are being consistently applied across the agency.
-HQUSACE is communicating with the field to ensure consistent messaging and implementation and has developed and implemented internal training webinars, particularly for use and interpretation of the NWPR.
+ACTION: USACE is working to ensure that Regulations and guidance are consistently applied across the agency.
+HQUSACE has increased regular communication with the field to ensure consistent messaging and implementation and has developed and implemented internal training webinars, particularly for use and interpretation of the NWPR.
 USACE is considering best practices for regional and joint agency/partner training.

 - 2008 Mitigation Rule: Partners have identified opportunities for improvements if changes are made to the rule including with the Interagency Review Team and out of kind mitigation.